thealchemist26/desi-solvent-simulator/README.md

 - Adjustable parameters: spray angle, tip-to-surface distance, spray width, and more
 - DESI schematic visualisation
 - Wetting factor control for surface interaction simulation
+- Added roughness to the fingerprint ridges to simulate real-life fingerprint morphology (NEW FEATURE)

 ## Dependencies